Chemical Pregnancy vs. Miscarriage: What's the Difference?

 For clinical counting:

 Whether a chemical pregnancy "counts" as a miscarriage for recurrent pregnancy loss (RPL) diagnosis is debated among specialists.
-Most RPL guidelines require two or more losses confirmed by ultrasound or clinical evaluation — not just positive hCG.
-However, some specialists, especially reproductive endocrinologists, do take chemical pregnancies into account when patterns suggest implantation failure.
+Most RPL guidelines, including the 2018 ESHRE guideline, require two or more losses confirmed by ultrasound or clinical evaluation, not just positive hCG.
+However, reproductive endocrinologists often take chemical pregnancies into account when a pattern of 3 or more biochemical losses suggests implantation failure.

 For the person experiencing it: